KBheid/PZ_RadioData_Converter/CodeToInfobox/README.md

 # PZ_RadioData_Converter
 Converts Project Zomboid's item code into a [PZWiki Infobox](https://pzwiki.net/wiki/Category:Infobox).
+It also reformats the code into wiki usable code with proper spacing (if the input was not already.)

 Currently supports the following infobox subtypes:
 * Drainable